LandThatCloud/pythonLessons/README.md

 * Overfitting
     * capturing spurious patterns that won't recur in the future, leading to less accurate predictions
-    * More total leaves — lesser MAEs — Not a reliable model as predictions are from a very small subset of data
+    * More total leaaves — lesser MAEs — Not a reliable model as predictions are from a very small subset of data
 * Underfitting
     * failing to capture relevant patterns, again leading to less accurate predictions.
     * Less total leaves — higher MAEs — Not reliable model as predications does not capture minute patterns leading to data which is not that useful